196 East Commerce Street

 Bridgeton, NJ 08302

-There are two steps in obtaining a restraining order.
-First, victims must file a complaint with the Family Part of the Chancery Division of the Superior Court during weekdays and normal courthouse hours.
-On the weekends, holidays, evenings or other times that the courthouse is not open, a victim may seek protection through a Municipal Court Judge.
+There are two main steps involved in obtaining a domestic violence restraining order in New Jersey.
+First, the victim must file a complaint.
+During weekdays and normal courthouse hours, the complaint is filed with the Family Part of the Chancery Division of the Superior Court.
+On weekends, holidays, in the evenings or other times when the courthouse is not open, victims can seek protection through a Municipal Court Judge.
 At this stage, the court may enter a Temporary Restraining Order (TRO) in favor of the victim if the judge determines that an imminent danger of domestic violence exists.
-The TRO will immediately be sent to the law enforcement agency for service upon the defendant and to the police in the municipality where the defendant lives.
+The TRO will immediately be sent to local law enforcement for service upon the abuser and to the police in the municipality where the abuser lives.

 Don’t let your rights be jeopardized.